(last updated 21 November 2025)

 Some time after this the family moved to Buckhurst Hill in Chigwell in Essex.
 The 1861 census shows them living at 21 Brick Fields.
 In 1871 they and six of their children were at 261 Alfred Road in Chigwell.
 They and a number of their children and grandchildren were still there at the time of the 1881 and 1891 cenuses.
 The 1901 census showed that James (aged 78 and described as a 'labourer out of work') and his family had moved to Cambridge Villas (the others present were Mary Ann (a 76 year-old needlewoman), their son 'Dick' Hickmott (52 and 'too ill to work') and granddaughter Gerty Hickmott (13 and born in London).
 While still to be confirmed, we think that James died at Buckhurst Hill in 1908 (the Catherine House Index gives his name as William James) and his wife Mary Ann there in 1906.

 Parish records and the UK censuses show that James and Mary Ann had at least eleven children between 1845 and 1868.
 We know that one of these, Richard Hickmott (1849-c1902), never married.
 We think that another, Henry Samuel Hickmott (1863-1925), married in around 1899 but had no children (the 1911 census indicates that his wife's name was Sarah who was born at Barking in Essex in around 1860).
 One of their sisters, Mary Ann Hickmott (born at Gravesend in 1851), was still single in 1891 when she was working as a cook at the farm of James Norris of Castle Hill in Bletchingley in Surrey (we have not been able to trace her with any certainty after that).
-Another sister, Emma Hickmott (born at Ilford in 1856), was probably married but we don't as yet know who to.
-We have had a little more success in tracing the lives and families of the remaining seven children as follows:
+We have had a little more success in tracing the lives and families of the remaining eight children as follows:

 William James Hickmott.
 Born in Marden in Kent in 1846, William (then 26 and unmarried) was working as an attendant at the Kent County Lunatic Asylum at Maidstone in 1871.
 Also on the staff there were Charles William Hickmott, 23, from Maidstone (Charles was the eldest son of Charles Thomas and Hannah Lawrence Hickmott nee Jupe) and William Hickmott, a 31 year-old baker from Detling in Kent, together his wife Mary (23, Islington) and daughters Clara Emily (2, Maidstone) and Alice (2m, Maidstone).
 The 1881 census had William James as the superintendent of the House of Industry at Douglas on the Isle of Man.
 With him was his wife Alice Hickmott (aged 34 and born at Marylebone in London) who was the matron of the same establishment.
 The Catherine House records indicate that Alice was Alice Higginson who William married in the Maidstone district of Kent in 1872 (we don't think William and Alice had any children).
 The same source shows that William died in the Epping registration district of Essex in 1885, and that Alice re-married (in the Milton registartion district of Kent in 1888 - prospective spouses were Frederick George Bridge and Charles Lamb).

-The 1891 census shows Daniel (a 44 year-old bricklayer) living at 35 Godense Road in West Ham in London.
-With him were Ellen (34) and three children.
+The 1891 census shows a Daniel C. Hickmott (a 44 year-old bricklayer) living at 35 Godense Road in West Ham in London.
+With him were Ellen (34) and three children: Charles F. (6), James W. (4) and Ellen Hickmott (10m) all of whom were born at Buckhurst Hill.
 The 1901 census shows the family residing at Ley Street in Ilford in Essex.
 The family was still at Ilford in 1911 (at 2 Tyne Villa, Tyne Road).
-Those present were: Daniel Charles (64), Ellen Eliza Frances (54), Charles Frederick (25 year-old carriage cleaner who was born at Buckhurst Hill), James William (24 year-old bricklayer, Buckhurst Hill), Ada (18 year-old shop assistant, Ilford), Herbert (16 year-old office boy, Ilford), Henry (14 year-old factory boy, Ilford) and Arthur Hickmott (12, Ilford).
+Those present were: Daniel Charles (64), Ellen Eliza Frances (54), Charles Frederick (a 25 year-old carriage cleaner who was born at Buckhurst Hill), James William (24 year-old bricklayer, Buckhurst Hill), Ada (18 year-old shop assistant, Ilford), Herbert (16 year-old office boy, Ilford), Henry (14 year-old factory boy, Ilford) and Arthur Hickmott (12, Ilford).
 The census return states that Daniel and Ellen had had eight children two of whom had died.
-Although still to be confirmed, we think that Daniel Charles and Ellen Eliza Hickmott nee Pittman both died at Ilford, in 1919 and 1916 respectively.
-What of their children?
+Although still to be confirmed, we think that Daniel Charles and Ellen Eliza Hickmott nee Pittman both died at Ilford, he in 1919 and she in 1916.
+What of Daniel Charles' children?

 1. Charles Frederick Hickmott (1913-81) married Evangeline Amelia Ganderton (1914-92) in the Romford RD of Essex in 1939.
 They lived for a time in Ilford and later Colchester in Essex where Charles died in 1981 and Evangeline in 1992.
 We believe they had at least two children including, possibly, Malcolm S. Hickmott who was born in the Yorkshire West Riding RD of Yorkshire in 1944.